Safari Holidays in South Africa

 These are particularly popular with families and make for a 100% stress-free safari experience.

-If you are looking for a very special place to spend your honeymoon or take your loved one away for a romantic holiday, Africa has everything you could ever want.
-The heady mix of unspoilt beaches, game reserves teeming with wildlife, and stunning scenery all combine to leave you with memories that will last a lifetime.
+If you are looking for a very special and romantic destination for your honeymoon, Africa has everything you could ever want.
+The heady mix of unspoilt beaches, game reserves teeming with wildlife, and stunning scenery all combine to leave you with memories that will last a lifetime, and a trip that you can look back on time and time again as you grow older together.

 As well as details of the country's many highlights, you will find more information on the practical side of travel to South Africa in this online travel guide including visa and passport requirements, a guide to driving in South Africa, and what to expect from the weather at different times of year and in the different areas of the country.